Skip links

 September 15, 2021

 Cape Canaveral, Florida.
-A billionaire e-commerce executive and three much less wealthy private citizens chosen to join him were launched by Space-X to a whopping 585km (much higher than the ISS and in fact the furthest a human has been since the end of NASA’s
+A billionaire e-commerce executive and three far less wealthy private citizens chosen to join him were launched by Space-X to a height of 585 km (far higher than the ISS and, in fact, the furthest a human has reached since the end

 July 20, 2021